PuffyThePuff/GDENG1-UEChallenge3/README.md

-# GDENG1-UEChallenge3
+# GDENG02-UEChallenge3
-GDENG1-UE Challenge 3 Template
+GDENG02-UE Challenge 3

-Access **Unfurnished Room.umap** which is your starting map/template.
+A small room showcasing materials and post-processing effects in UE5